Attorney Resource Letters

 - CWLS Applicants: 24 Commission staff is currently working with NACC to complete the FY17 grant application.

 Keeping Infants and Toddlers Safe (KITS)

-The Children's Commission provides support for the Keeping Infants and Toddlers Safe conference held in Houston each year.
-The next KITS conference is scheduled on June 16-17, 2016 and includes content for attorneys representing children, parents, and DFPS, and child welfare professionals.
+The Children's Commission provides support for the Keeping Infants and Toddlers Safe conference held in Houston each year and includes content for attorneys representing children, parents, and DFPS, and child welfare professionals.

 Regional Department of Family and Protective Services (DFPS) Attorney Training

 The Commission provides funding to support the annual training for DFPS Regional Attorneys to receive continuing legal education on relevant topics.
 The objective is to ensure agency attorneys have access to current case law, trial strategies, evidentiary issues, forensic developments, administrative law, ethics and other relevant procedural and substantive issues.
 Approximately 100 attorneys and staff who provide legal representation to DFPS attend this yearly event.